sonic-net/SONiC/doc/techsupport/auto_techsupport_gen.md

                                   This signifies maximum Size to which /var/core directory can be grown until.
                                   The actual value in bytes is calculate based on the available space in the filesystem hosting /var/core
-                                  When the limit is crossed, the older core files are incrementally deleted
+                                  When the limit is crossed, the older core files are incrementally deleted since = "2 days ago";           # This limits the auto-invoked techsupport to only collect the logs & core-dumps generated since the time provided.
+                                  Any valid date string of the formats specified here (https://www.gnu.org/software/coreutils/manual/html_node/Date-input-formats.html) can be used.
+                                  If this value is not explicitly configured or a non-valid string is provided, a default value of "2 days ago" is used.
 ```